symbolverse/symbolverse-promo/README.md

 # Symbolverse

-formally assisted workflow producing environment
+a formally assisted environment for symbolic workflows

 ---